MrPGLawrence/Northcoders-News-backend/README.md

 This API is being hosted by Heroku.

-- [Northcoders News](https://patrick-northcoders-news.herokuapp.com/) - Follow the link to access the API
+[Northcoders News](https://patrick-northcoders-news.herokuapp.com/) - Follow the link to access the API.

 ## License